meisterplayer/media-nativehls/README.md

 # Native HLS Plugin #

-A wrapper for browsers that supports natively HLS.
+A wrapper for browsers that supports natively HLS that adds additional control and configuration over default native playback.

 ### How do I get set up? ###